miketbush/einblick-support/README.md

 # Einblick Support Tools
 ![](screenshots/eccoselect-logo.png)

 ### Ecco Select presents a tool set created to facilitate the collection of support data from a on-prem Einblick install.
 The support data, support-bundle, is then compressed and sent to an S3 bucket, typically provided by Einblick for diagnostic data.
-This data will include internal MongoDB collection, if desired.
+This data will include any number of internal MongoDB collections, if desired.
 Additionally, the tools include a mini-monitor to collect data immediately, should a UI crash occur and a web view of the log data.
 This web view allows on-site staff to gain insight into the issues encountered and possible solutions as well.

 ## Tool einblick-dump.sh: